 An integration of agricultural concepts in management, marketing, and law within comprehensive projects and case studies that are focused on strategic planning and decision making.
 Prerequisites: Senior standing, AG 315, AG 318.

-Management Courses (MG) 210.
-Organizational Behavior (3 hours)
+Management Courses (MG)

+120. Introduction to Business (3 hours)